-Before becoming Bishop of Bradford in 2011, he had been Bishop of Croydon for six years.
+Before becoming Bishop of Bradford in 2011, he had been Bishop of Croydon for eight years.

-Bishop Nick is renowned for his media expertise – he’s an experienced broadcaster and writer, and he blogs and tweets almost daily.
+Bishop Nick is renowned for his media expertise – he’s an experienced broadcaster and writer, and he blogs and tweets regularly.

 One of his main priorities is how the Church communicates its message.
 He says, "I’m passionate about Christian engagement in the big wide world – not on our own terms, but on the basis that we get stuck in wherever we can; committed to the world in all its pain and glory.
 And it’s something about which I think we need to be a bit bolder - and thicker skinned.”